Sodankylä

 Sodankylä has an airfield.
 Also, one of EISCAT's scientific radar receiver stations is located outside Sodankylä, at the site of the Sodankylä Geophysical Observatory.
 The urban area around the observatory is known as "Tähtelä", which translates as "Place of Stars", although the observatory does not observe stars.
 The Jaeger Brigade of the Finnish Army is also located in Sodankylä.
+There is also much mining in Sodankylä, as the Pahtavaara mine (Pahtavaaran kaivos), which was opened in 1996 and focused on gold, and the Kevitsa mine (Kevitsan kaivos), which started commercial nickel mining production in 2012, operates in the municipality's territory.
 Although the name "Sodankylä" and (also "Soađegilli") directly translate to "Village of War", the etymology of the name is from a surname Sova rather than the word "war".

 Since 1986, Sodankylä has been home to the Midnight Sun Film Festival (Sodankylän elokuvajuhlat).